joshuahills/joshuahills/README.md

 # About Me

-I'm a Graduate Software Engineer at a distinguished engineering company, currently working on a train station management system.
+I'm a Graduate Software Engineer at Telent.
 I graduated from Coventry University in 2021 with a bachelors degree in Computer Science.
 The area of software development I enjoy most is full-stack web development as it requires working in different languages and technologies and provides the most opportunities for me to learn new ones.

 # Technologies